hackphx-arduinowearables/Team02/README.md

 "Machine Time" as we like to call it, is a tool to bend human behavior to the convenience of industrial capitalism.

-Fuck Time^t^m is an Unwatch^T^M designed to liberate humans from machine time.
+Fuck Time™ is an Unwatch™ designed to liberate humans from machine time.

 It tells time based on your schedule, without hours, minutes, or days.